tpm-rs/governance/org-docs/DEFAULT-REPOSITORY-GOVERNANCE.md

 **3.4.
 Consideration of Views and Objections**.
 Prompt consideration shall be given to the written views and objections of all Contributors.
-However, final decisions will rest with the Maintainers and, if appealed, the Organization Steering Committee.
+However, final decisions will rest with the Maintainers and, if appealed, the Project Steering Committee.

 **3.5.
 Written procedures**.
 This governance document and other materials